-Common sense dictates that fire extinguishers must be placed where they are easily accessible in case of an unfortunate fire incident and can control the fire till the fire department arrives.
-Accessible places include typical and frequently used paths of travel.
+Common sense dictates that fire extinguishers must be placed where they are easily accessible in case of an fire incident so somebody can grab an extinguisher and control the fire unil the fire department arrives.

-A fire extinguisher must also be located in a place where it is visible.
-If you cannot avoid visual impediments, place signs such as arrows to indicate where a fire extinguisher is located.
+A fire extinguisher must be located where it is visible from multiple angles.
+That means open sight lines and placing extinguishers away from shelves and other clutter.
+You also need to mount signs such as arrows to indicate where a fire extinguisher is located.

-How Far Apart Should Fire Extinguishers be Placed?
+How Far Apart Should Fire Extinguishers be Spaced?

-Below is a list of different types of extinguishers which will give you an idea about how close your fire extinguishers should be to your employees depending on the hazard type:
+Here are guidelines on how close your fire extinguishers should be to each other depending on the hazard type: